isopropyletherperoxide/isopropyletherperoxide.github.io/_posts/2023-05-01-Cobalt_Nitro.md

 Now, that I'm generally better at inorganic chemistry, I've managed to adapt an old preparation of it for the modern (home) chemist.
 (I'm **not** using lead as an oxidizer)

 ## Sodium Cobalt Nitrite
-1.54 grams of cobalt (II) sulfate hexahydrate (0.01M) were dissolved in 7.5 ml of water with the help of strong stirring and heating.
-A similar solution of 13.6 grams (0.2M) of sodium nitrite in 7.5 ml was also prepared with the help of strong heating and stirring.
+1.54 grams of cobalt (II) sulfate hexahydrate (0.01 mol) were dissolved in 7.5 ml of water with the help of strong stirring and heating.
+A similar solution of 13.6 grams (0.2 mol) of sodium nitrite in 7.5 ml was also prepared with the help of strong heating and stirring.

 The nitrite solution was placed on a stirring hotplate, and the cobalt sulfate solution was added to it at once with no visible colour change.